Armando1514/Financing-platform-for-political-parties-through-smart-contracts/README.md

   <img src ="https://ferrara.link/img/Blockchain-political-election/logo.png" />
 </p>

-**Solution via blockchain to avoid cheating and illicit financing of political parties.**
+**A solution to the problem of illegal financing of political parties implemented through the smart contracts offered by the Ethereum blockchain technology,  .
+This implementation avoids cheating and illicit financing of political parties in an elegant and safe way.**

 ### Description